johnnguyen2020/ComputerSystems/Assignment1_ShellScript/Readme.md

-### TODO Please edit the following information in your assignment

-- Name(s): John Nguyen
+- Name: John Nguyen
 - How many hours did it take you to complete this lab?: 8 hours
 - Did you collaborate with any other students/TAs/Professors?: No
 - External resources
   - https://github.com/atarallo/TECMINT_MONITOR/blob/master/tecmint_monitor.sh
   - http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-11.html#ss11.5
+ -Can be shared?: yes

 # Logistics